juliogomez/docker_cheatsheet/README.md

         echo -e "#! /bin/bash\necho It works!" > myapp.sh
         chmod +x myapp.sh
         exit

+Check the differences between your container and the base image:

+    docker diff testapp

 Save container layers as R/O, and create a new R/W layer (new image):